 Woodlawn Cemetery has a natural area at the corner of the original cemetery.
 It’s a lovely 3 acres housing trails that wind around the mature maple trees.
 Currently they are working on the landscape master plan and it’s anticipated the natural burial site will open in 2024.

 Stay tuned for Guelph updates.
 Plus, every sign-up tells municipalities throughout Ontario that there’s a growing demand for natural burial, so thanks for your support.

 Peterborough, Havelock, Hastings +A Peterborough resident wrote to NBA “I consider myself to be green and always thought cremation was my preferred option.
 Now that I know about natural burial, that’s my choice”.
-She took it one step further, applying to be on her local cemetery board, and reaching out to Peterborough’s councillors and environmental groups.Sign-up so we add to the votes and you stay up to date with their progress.
+She took it one step further, and is now on her local cemetery board, where she can champion a natural hybrid site in Havelock.Sign-up so we add to the votes and you stay up to date with their progress.

 A nun (Sister Sharon) and a minister (Kay Heuer) and other have formed a group called Transition Town.
 They want to make North Bay greener — and that includes a natural burial ground.
 They hope for a hybrid cemetery or ideally a stand-alone natural burial ground; somewhere green where the Sisters of St. Joseph and others can depart in a way that respects the earth and returns to simpler, traditional burial practices.Kay and Sharon are collecting names of people interested in green burial so please get in touch:Kay Heuer <[email protected] or Sharon Miller -705-474-3800 x 417

 Sue and Tom Omstead love spending time outdoors in nature and have tried to be as environmentally conscientious as possible throughout their lives.
 They hope to be able to carry that approach through to the end, and beyond, whenever that may be!